Myopia control: Is there a cure for short-sightedness?

 - Multifocal contact lenses

 Here's a summary of each of these treatments and of recent myopia control research:

 Orthokeratology is the use of specially designed gas permeable contact lenses that are worn during sleep at night to temporarily correct short-sightedness and other vision problems so glasses and contact lenses aren't needed during waking hours.

-But some eye doctors also use "ortho-k" lenses to control myopia progression in children.
+But some opticians also use "ortho-k" lenses to control myopia progression in children.
 Evidence suggests short sighted kids who undergo several years of orthokeratology may end up with less myopia as adults, compared with children who wear glasses or regular contact lenses during the peak years for myopia progression.

 Many eye care practitioners refer to these lenses as "corneal reshaping lenses" or "corneal refractive therapy (CRT)" lenses rather than ortho-k lenses, though the lens designs may be similar.